kivy/python-for-android/doc/source/contribute.rst

 *Last update: July 2019*

-This section is meant to provide a quick summary how p4a (=python-for-android) uses pip and python packages in its build process.
+This section is meant to provide a quick summary how python-for-android uses pip and Python packages in its build process.
-**It is written for a python
+**It is written for a Python
-packagers point of view, not for regular end users or contributors,** to assist with making pip developers and other packaging experts aware of p4a's packaging needs.
+packager's point of view, not for regular end users or contributors,** to assist with making pip developers and other packaging experts aware of p4a's packaging needs.